 In the first phase of MiKlip we explored the MODINI initialisation technique – a simple technique that uses the time series of observed wind stress applied to the ocean model component to initialise a coupled forecast model.
 We showed that hindcasts initialised using MODINI have skill in the Pacific sector out to decadal time scales with implications for forecasting global mean surface air temperature as well as the atmospheric circulation.

 Figure 2 shows a forecast initialised on January 1, 2015, using MODINI indicating warmer temperatures in the tropical Pacific that persist at least to 2024.
 The forecast also accurately predicted that 2015, globally, would be the warmest year ever recorded.
 ATMOS-MODINI will continue to the explore MODINI initialisation as well as ways to combine the MODINI initialisation with other initialisation procedures used in MiKlip.

-With respect to the first aim, a high resolution ocean model (NEMO at 1/20 degree resolution, VIKING20), that simulates a realistic path of the North Atlantic Current, has been analysed (Wang et al., submitted).
+With respect to the first aim, a high resolution ocean model (NEMO at 1/20 degree resolution, VIKING20), that simulates a realistic path of the North Atlantic Current, has been analysed (Wang et al., 2017).
 The potential energy term (associated with the JEBAR term) is found to play a major role, pointing to the importance of the interaction between the deep circulation and the variable bottom topography in the dynamics of the North Atlantic Current.
 Furthermore, an implementation of the flow field correction in the MPI-ESM-LR, based on Drews et al. (2015), has been successfully carried out.
 The North Atlantic cold bias has been largely removed in a pre-industrial control simulation, with no need for surface freshwater flux correction.
 There are hints that the correction slightly improves the winter atmospheric mean state, e.g. the strength of the westerlies and the blocking frequency over the Atlantic sector.
 However, the Atlantic low-frequency variability in the ‘corrected’ MPI-ESM-LR is strongly reduced compared to the ‘uncorrected’ version, in contrast to results by Drews and Greatbatch (2016) using the Kiel Climate model.